KendiLorna/Sales-Analysis/README.md

 # Sales-Analysis
+Company sales data in Excel was used for the analysis.

+### DATA SOURCE

-AQSkill provided the data for analysis to provide insights.
+AQSkill provided the data for analysis to provide insights in an Excel dashboard.

 ### QUESTIONS